wbond/pybars3/README.md

 ## Handlebars.js Compatibility

-This is somewhat of a side-project of mine (@wbond) that is maintained for almost purely pragmatic reasons.
-I want to share templates between the server and client-side, and I need something more powerful than Mustache.
+This is somewhat of a side-project for the current developers, and is maintained for almost purely pragmatic reasons.
+Being able to share templates between the server and client-side is very useful, and we like having something more powerful than Mustache.

-So, with that information, you should realize that the code is probably messy, that I am certain there are bugs, and select features from different versions of Handlebars are ported as I or other contributors need them.
+So, with that information, you should realize that the code is probably messy, that there are certainly bugs and not all of Handlebars 2.0, or even 1.1 is currently implemented.

 Here is a partial list of features that are supported: